 Given that condom sizes do affect the fit, comfort and effectiveness of condoms, you should make an effort to find a condom that is most suited for your body.
 To do this, you may have to try out several types of condoms before finding the one that provides you with the best fit and the most comfort.
 This may also not be a time to completely rely upon your friends because they may be “shaped” differently than you, so what works for them may not be the best fit for yourself.
 When experimenting with different brands and condom sizes, it may be a good idea to buy the smallest pack available (even see if a store sells a certain condom brand individually).
 This way, you don't waste your money on larger packs of condoms that you will probably not use if the size was wrong.
 This task, unfortunately, becomes even more difficult because most condom brands have their own definition of what is considered to be standard and large condoms.
 In general though, condoms are available in snugger fit sizes, standard sizes, and large (XL or XLL) sizes.

-Given that condom sizes range quite a bit, another helpful tool to have at your disposal is a place where you can compare condom sizes of various brands and types.
+Because condom sizes range quite a bit, another helpful tool to have at your disposal (once you know the size you need) is a place where you can compare condom sizes of various brands and types.
 This way, you can begin to eliminate condoms that you don’t think will fit before stepping foot in a store or ordering them online.